Frome: To the present day

 Utility services came quite early in Frome with Cockey setting up a gas facility in Welshpool in 1831.
 Water was available from springs; the principal source was from a fountain at the foot of Church Steps, fed by stream that flowed under the graveyard.
 After a local company failed to deliver piped water in 1880, the local government stepped in and opened a Water Works with a piped supply system.
 A sewage farm was not installed until 1885.
 Mains electricity was then introduced into the town in 1903.

 In World War I, a large number of men from Frome and the surrounding villages enlisted.
-The Somerset Infantry was the primary recruiter; other county regiments from around Somerset took in many others.
-Some born in Frome joined up in the country they had emigrated to: Australia and Canada.
-The Royal Navy, the Royal Flying Corps, the British Red Cross and the Royal Army Medical Corps all took in volunteers and conscripts, as did multiple different regiments from across the UK.
+The Somerset Infantry was the primary recruiter; other county regiments took in many others.
 Over 450 lives, ranging from a brigadier-general to scores of privates and able seamen, were lost in the conflict, now recorded on memorials throughout the area and elsewhere.
 A record of more than 140 local survivors of WWI has been published.
-These survivors included Charlie Robbins who was the model for the bronze statue forged by the Singer company which now stands as the memorial for the fallen of Frome.
+These survivors included Charlie Robbins who was the model for the bronze statue forged by the Singer company which stands as the memorial for the fallen of Frome.

 The population fell and in the 1930s it was slightly smaller than it had been in the mid 19th century.
 Other industries such as printing, light engineering, metal casting, carpeting and dairying continued, many taking old premises from the cloth mills and others being sited at the new Marston Road Trading Estate which led to growth after World War II, including the construction of council houses.
 The town now has several new build housing estates (as of 2025) constructed around the suburbs, mostly around the Adderwell area.

-Governance and public services
+Governance

-Local government

-Frome has two tiers of local government.
-At the upper level, it is in the unitary authority of Somerset.
-It elects six members to Somerset Council from three electoral wards.

-At the lower level, it is a civil parish with a parish council which styles itself as Frome Town Council.
-The council has 17 members elected from eight wards: three each for Berkley Down, college and Keyford wards, two each for Market, Oakfield and Park wards, and one each for the Highpoint and Innox wards.
-In May 2019 all 17 council members elected were members of the Independents for Frome party (ifF).

-Historically, from 1894 to 1974, Frome was administered by Frome Urban District, while surrounding parishes were administered by a separate Frome Rural District Council.
-From 1974 to 2023, Frome was part of Mendip District, electing 11 members to the district council and 3 members to Somerset County Council.
+There are two tiers of local government covering Frome, at parish (town) and unitary authority level: Frome Town Council and Somerset Council.
+The town council is based at Frome Town Hall on Christchurch Street West.

+For national elections, the town forms part of the Frome and East Somerset constituency.